nima-siboni/aug-net/README.md

 frameworks heavily rely on automatic differentiation and this process is optimized, we expect that the computational cost of the Jacobian calculation would be of the same order of magnitude as the forward execution of the neural network (i.e. as one prediction).
 To verify this, we empirically measured the required time for the Jacobian calculation.
-For the above mentioned example, the time required for the Jacobian calculation drops from 9 hours to 2.5 secs, which is a dramatic reduction.
+For the above mentioned example, the time required for the Jacobian calculation drops from **9 hours to 2.5 secs**, which is a dramatic reduction.

 Some parts of the calculated Jacobian is presented in the following images.